The relay mesh fans out a room's three channels: state, input, and event.

 You have authoritative-server multiplayer: rooms, ticks, a server world, and

-action games, board/card games, co-op sessions.Use Netcode (Unity) when…
+games, action games, board and card games, and co-op sessions.Use Netcode (Unity) when…

-You’re in Unity and want Netcode for GameObjects / Entities to “just work”
+You use Unity and want Netcode for GameObjects / Entities to operate over

-over the same wire — drop in the transport package instead of calling this
+the same wire.
+Add the transport package instead of a direct call to this

 Use data when…